pete-otaqui/flexboxer/README.md

 * `npm run html-dist` - copy `index.html` from `src/` to `dist` and replace the script tags for release
 * `npm run styles` - copy the stylesheet from `src/styles` to `dist/styles`

-## TODO, v1.0

-* Better visual design for the layout, specifically:
-  * selector overlay on hover;
-* Launch ... on github.io?

 ## TODO, v1.1